vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-challenge.md

 17. Review the output of each tool in the flow
 18. Enter additional queries, for example:

-    What is the status of the client with ClientId CLI-28048?.
-    What is the Address of ADDR-29841?
+    What is the Address of Customer_1354?
+    im looking for everything related to Customer_1354 how many loyaltyTier does this customer went through? and when all?
+    What products has Customer_1354 purchased?
-    What is the ApplicationID of the customer CLI-19708?
+    What is the loyalty status of this customer?
-    Is the loan approved?
-    How many clients does Wayne Enterprises company has?
-    How many addresses are from texas?
-    Can you list down all the address ID for the addresses from Texas?
+    Can you show me the purchase history?

 19. Notice how it uses **index data** and **chat history**
 20. Observe each tool’s transformations to build a contextual prompt